 Stages where the Design and Access Statement is prepared and delivered / RIBA Plan of Work 2020

 During the 2nd stage of the RIBA Plan of Works, the Design and Access Statement (DAS) is being prepared.
 This includes research on site history, local transport, sustainability, and site-specific information on climate for example wind, noise, and sun path.
 Large scale topographic mapping is always included in a Statement, usually showing the site analysis, the location of the project and its relationship to the surrounding buildings and area.
 Historical mapping, aerial photography, roof heights data and 3d mapping are also needed depending on the project and the scale of the development.
-Most of this information can be found on the website of MapServe.
-We are also launching a new service called Site Analyser where valuable information can be found regarding ownership information, area calculation as well as potential building sites.
+Most of this information can be found on the website of MapServe®.
+We also provide a new map called Site Analysis map where valuable information can be found regarding transport, health services, educational institute and leisure facilities.

-OS Mastermap Highway Network Aerial Photography Large Scale Topographic Map (Mastermap)
+OS MasterMap® Highway Network Aerial Photography Large Scale Topographic Map (OS MasterMap®)

 You can find the legal guidance to writing a good Design and Access Statement (DAS) here and on the Planning guidance website but to write a good Statement here are a few extra tips: